-Stand Up Paddleboarding, (better known as SUP), has become the fastest growing water sport mostly due to the fact that SUP is so easy to learn, and suitible for almost anyone.
-Most new SUPpers are up and paddling on the first try, and pretty comfortable on the board within the first hour of paddling.
-At our Virginia Bed and Breakfast, we have a secluded creek that is relatively protected from wind and swells, and is ideal for the first time paddler.
+Stand Up Paddleboarding, (better known as SUP), has become a fast growing water sport.
+SUP is so easy to learn, and suitable for almost anyone.
+Most new SUPPers are up and paddling on the first try.
+At the Inn, we have a secluded creek that is protected from wind and swells, and is ideal for the first time paddler.
 Let us get you up and started right here in our backyard!
 Once you get comfortable, head out to the East River where you can experience a little more challenge in the wind and waves.

 Need a Board?

-Stand Up Paddle boarding originated in Hawaii, and has gained more popularity in recent years, (especially around the Chesapeake Bay area), not only because it is easy to learn, but you don’t have to have waves to enjoy a paddle.
-You can paddle almost anywhere you have water, and can explore very shallow nooks and crannies plus see more water life.
-In our SUP adventures here around Mathews county, we have seen a lot of fish of course, but also river otters, skates, sea turtles, and even dolphins.
+Stand Up Paddle boarding originated in Hawaii.
+SUP has gained more popularity in recent years, (especially around the Chesapeake Bay area), because its super easy to learn.
+You can paddle almost anywhere you have water, and can explore very shallow nooks and crannies while seeing more water life.
+In our SUP adventures around Mathews county, we have seen a lot of fish of course, but also river otters, skates, sea turtles, and even dolphins.
 SUP boards come in many shapes and sizes and even come in lightweight foam as well as portable/inflatable boards!
 Surprisingly, they are really sturdy, easy to paddle on, and travel much more compactly.